 High Point University Libraries maintains reserve collections and electronic access to class-related materials to support the university’s academic programs.
 Books and other materials are placed in reserve collections and circulate for shortened loan periods.
 Articles and other documents are scanned and made available electronically as Adobe PDFs.

-• Book Reserves are housed behind the Circulation Desk.
+• Reserves are housed behind the Circulation Desk.
 A High Point University Passport card is required to check out all Reserves.

 • Loan periods for reserves are: Closed (2-hour, in-house use only), 1-, 3-, and 7-day.
 Fines are $1.00 per day late.